Principal $\infty$-Bundles and Smooth String Group Models: Homotopy-theoretic smooth string group models

 \section{Homotopy-theoretic smooth string group models}

 In this section, we present a definition of string group extensions within the $\infty$-category $\bH_\infty$ of smooth spaces.
-This relies on the singular complex functor $\rmS_e \colon \bH_\infty \to \bS$ for smooth spaces from Section~\ref{sec:Sm spaces and oo-topoi} and the theory of group extensions in $\infty$-topoi from Section~\ref{sec:PBuns and Grp Exts in oo-topoi}.
+It relies on the singular complex functor $\rmS_e \colon \bH_\infty \to \bS$ for smooth spaces from Section~\ref{sec:Sm spaces and oo-topoi} and the theory of group extensions in $\infty$-topoi from Section~\ref{sec:PBuns and Grp Exts in oo-topoi}.
 We begin by recalling the definition of a string group extension in the $\infty$-category $\bS$ of spaces.
 Then, we use our results thus far to transfer this definition to $\bH_\infty$ along the functor $\rmS_e$, leading to a homotopy-theoretic definition of smooth string group extensions (Definition~\ref{def:String(H) in H_oo}).

 After recalling some background on bundle gerbes in Section~\ref{sec:Grb background}, we provide new smooth models for the string group in Section~\ref{sec:String Model}, building on recent constructions of smooth 2-group extensions in~\cite{BMS:Sm2Grp}.
-(Already in that paper, evidence was given that these smooth 2-group extensions can model the string group; here we provide a full formal framework and proof for that conjecture.)
+(There already, evidence was given that these smooth 2-group extensions can model the string group; here we provide a full formal framework and proof for that conjecture.)